greenelab/meta-review/manuscript.md

 We found that this workflow was an effective compromise between fully unrestricted editing and a more heavily-structured approach that limits the authors or the sections they can edit.
 In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work and helps prevent ghostwriting [@RK9sIADd].
 The GitHub contributors page summarizes all edits and commits from each author, providing aggregated information that is not available on other collaborative writing platforms.
-Because our writing process, like others backed by the open git version control system [@qtk0dPt8; @S3mA7bTr], tracks the complete commit history, it also enables detailed retrospective contribution analysis.
+Because our writing process, like others backed by the open git version control system (including Overleaf and Authorea), tracks the complete commit history, it also enables detailed retrospective contribution analysis.
 `TODO: confirm Overleaf and Authorea provide this type of git integration versus something more coarse`

 ### Authorship

-To determine authorship we followed the International Committee of Medical Journal Editors (ICMJE) guidelines and used GitHub to track contributions.
+To determine authorship we followed the International Committee of Medical Journal Editors (ICMJE) [guidelines](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) and used GitHub to track contributions.
-ICMJE recommends authors substantially contribute to, draft, approve, and agree to be accountable for the manuscript [@jFIYgRfv].
+ICMJE recommends authors substantially contribute to, draft, approve, and agree to be accountable for the manuscript.
 We acknowledged other contributors who did not meet all four criteria, including contributors who provided text but did not review and approve the complete manuscript.
 Although these criteria provided a straightforward, equitable way to determine who would be an author, they did not produce a traditionally ordered author list.
 In biomedical journals, the convention is that the first and last authors made the most substantial contributions to the manuscript.